adamsol/Pyxell/README.md

 PyInstaller
 -----------

-You can build a standalone application using `PyInstaller`.
-Install it using `pip`, then run `make exe`.
+You can build a standalone compiler application using `PyInstaller`.
+Install `PyInstaller` with `pip`, then run `make exe`.
-An executable `pyxell.exe` (not requiring Python to run) will be created in the `dist/pyxell` folder.
+An executable (not requiring Python to run) will be created in the `dist/pyxell` folder.

 Development